 10.0.0.1 is a private IP address used as the default gateway for many routers.
 It allows users to access their router’s admin panel to manage settings such as changing Wi-Fi password, network name (SSID), or adjusting security options.

-This IP address is used by many popular brands, such as Xfinity and LPB Piso WiFi, as a default admin login portal.
+This IP address is used by many popular brands, such as LPB Piso WiFi, Ado Piso, and Xfinity as a default admin login portal.

 Not working?
 Try these alternative IP addresses: